isabella232/sign-integrations.en/help/workday/quick-start.md

 ## [!UICONTROL Review Document Step] {#review-document-step}

-Adobe Sign for [!DNL Workday] is exposed via the [!UICONTROL Review Document Step] that you can add to any of over 400 Business Processes within [!DNL Workday], including Offer, Distribute Documents and Tasks, ropose Compensation, and more.
+Adobe Sign for [!DNL Workday] is exposed via the [!UICONTROL Review Document Step] that you can add to any of over 400 Business Processes within [!DNL Workday], including Offer, Distribute Documents and Tasks, Propose Compensation, and more.

 You may refer to the [[!DNL Workday] community articles on [!UICONTROL Review Document Step]](https://doc.workday.com/#/reader/3DMnG~27o049IYFWETFtTQ/TboWWKQemecNipWgxLAjqg).